ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 clients can also use resource identity and response content to determine how content is processed.
 Consequently, the security considerations of {{Section 17 of HTTP}} also apply to the handling of the content of these media types.

+## Separate Gateway and Target

+A Target Resource that is operated on a different server from the Oblivious Gateway Resource is an ordinary HTTP resource.
+A Target Resource can privilege requests that are forwarded by a given Oblivious Gateway Resource if it trusts the operator of the Oblivious Gateway Resource to only forward requests that meet the expectations of the Target Resource.
+Otherwise, the Target Resource treats requests from an Oblivious Gateway Resource no differently than any other HTTP client.

+For instance, an Oblivious Gateway Resource might -- possibly with the help of Oblivious Relay Resources -- be trusted not to forward an excessive volume of requests.
+This might allow the Target Resource to accept a greater volume of requests from that Oblivious Gateway Resource relative to other HTTP clients.

+An Oblivious Gateway Resource could implement policies that improve the ability of the Target Resource to implement policy exemptions, such as only forwarding requests toward specific Target Resources.

 # Privacy Considerations {#privacy}